cannerycoders/chuckdoc/src/program/ugen_stk.md

 | __`.path`__ (string, R+W)          | specifies file to be played                  |

+<a id="wvout2"></a>

 #### WvOut

- __`WvOut`__  STK audio data output base class.
+ __`WvOut`__  and __`WvOut2`__ STK audio data output classes.

-This class provides output support for various audio file formats.
-It also serves as a base class for "realtime" streaming subclasses.
+These classes provide output support for various audio file formats.
+They also serves as a base class for "realtime" streaming subclasses.

-WvOut writes samples to an audio file.
-It supports multi-channel data in interleaved format.
+WvOut writes single-channel samples to an audio file.
+WvOut2 supports multi-channel data in interleaved format.
 It is important to distinguish the tick() methods, which output single samples to all channels in a sample frame, from the tickFrame() method, which takes a pointer to multi-channel sample frame data.

 WvOut currently supports WAV, AIFF, AIFC, SND (AU), MAT-file (Matlab), and STK RAW file formats.
 Signed integer (8-, 16-, and 32-bit)